Holden Chow: Political views

 In March 2021, Chow also expressed his support for cotton from Xinjiang, after several companies stopped purchasing the cotton due to concerns about human rights violations.
-Chow claimed that he would not buy products from H&M anymore, and that it "utterly stupid for companies to join a political boycott."
+Chow claimed that he would not buy products from H&M anymore, and that it "utterly stupid for companies to join a political boycott".

 In April 2021, Chow said that the pro-democracy Confederation of Trade Unions was showing private screenings of documentaries of the 2019-20 Hong Kong protests, and that by doing so, they were "promoting terrorism" and violating the national security law.
-In response, the CTU's secretary-general said the allegations were meaningless and that Chow and others "have been launching a cultural revolution to criticise people holding different political opinions."
+In response, the CTU's secretary-general said the allegations were meaningless and that Chow and others "have been launching a cultural revolution to criticise people holding different political opinions".

 In October 2021, Chow and fellow lawmaker Starry Lee were criticized by the mother of Amber Poon, claiming that Lee and Chow were "vanishing" after holding a press conference in 2019 with her, to push forward the 2019 Hong Kong extradition bill.

 In April 2022, after YouTube suspended John Lee's campaign account, Chow claimed that it was interference by foreign forces in Hong Kong, and that it could stop the polls from being fair.
 Lee was the sole candidate in the election.

 In August 2022, after Nancy Pelosi visited Taiwan, Chow said "This is a blatant act to infringe Chinese sovereignty and Chinese territorial integrity.
 The US government has gone back on their promise on the one-China principle."

 In November 2022, Chow said that Jimmy Lai should not be allowed to use a UK lawyer, and said that the Hong Kong courts had ignored the importance of national security by rejecting the government's requests to disallow the UK lawyer.

+In August 2023, he called on the Hong Kong justice department to continue to try to ban the song Glory to Hong Kong, after a judge ruled against a proposed ban by the government.

+In September 2023, Chow suggested cutting stamp duties when buyers purchase a second home from 15% to 6%, a stamp duty meant to reduce speculation and increases in home prices.

+In November 2023, Chow said that the government should increase education to "defend traditional family values," saying that the 2023 Gay Games would "shake the core family values of society."

+On 10 Sept 2025, 71 of Hong Kong's 89 legislators voted against the same sex union bill, Holden Chow is one of them against the bill.

+Holden Chow, the vice chair of the city’s largest pro-Beijing party （ie the pro-establishment Democratic Alliance for the Betterment and Progress of Hong Kong）, had said that enacting the bill could “result in dire consequences” for traditional Chinese family values.

+Holden Chow, also said that the authorities should deal with issues like after-death arrangements with specific administrative measures, rather than legal recognition.
+He described the bill as a de facto recognition of same-sex marriage, which risked “opening a Pandora’s box” of related “issues,” such as same-sex adoptions.